gekofroot/alien_tech/README.md

 Description
-Guides & cookbooks.
+Free programming guides & cookbooks.
-All documents
-are freely available
-for public consumption.
 All credits go to their respective owners.
 Browse at your leisure.